Interface LinksGet

 This function-pointer / lambda-target interface which facilitates extracting news-article URL's on the main-page (or a sub-sections) of a news-media web-site.

-This example is used for scraping the Spanish (from Spain, not Mexico) news-site "ABC.ES."
-The Java Lambda Syntax -> is used to construct this Functional Interface:
+Unlike the Functional-Interface 'ArticleGet', this class does not provide any standard Factory-Methods for generating an instances of LinksGet.
+The example below is used for scraping the Spanish (from Spain, not Mexico) news-site "ABC.ES."
+The Java Lambda-Expression Syntax -> is used to construct this Functional Interface:

 Example: